joamuran/lmd-server/README.md

 * *name:* Image name
 * *desc:* Image descripion
 * *img:* image .png file
+* *template:* template file which is the image based in

 Other fields such as: img file, chroot, date of last modification, SO version, error codes, etc. will be calculated automatically.